mariosgeorgiou/mariosgeorgiou.github.io/_pages/about.md

 News
 ====
 - 4/1/2020: ERC Portofolio.
-Here is an early version of an [ERC Porfolio](https://github.com/mariosgeorgiou/ERCPortfolio) implemented in C++.
+I just finished up an early [version](https://github.com/mariosgeorgiou/ERCPortfolio) of an equally distributed risk portfolios in C++.
+Feel free to pull and experiment!
 - 2/11/2020: Our paper ["One-shot Signatures and Applications to Hybrid Quantum/Classical Authentication"](https://eprint.iacr.org/2020/107) got accepted at STOC 2020.

 Blockchain-less Cryptocurrency?